Learning Asymmetric and Local Features in Multi-Dimensional Data through Wavelets with Recursive Partitioning: Method

 where $A^{(d)}_{l}$ and $A^{(d)}_{r}$ represent the two children nodes if $A$ is divided in the $d$th dimension and $|A|=2^{J-j}$ is the total number of locations in $A$.
-In contrast, wavelet coefficients from wavelet bases with longer support than Haar are not node-autonomous---not only does the coefficient associated with $A$ depends on the observations within $A$ but on those in other (often but not always adjacent) nodes in $\T$ as well.
+In contrast, wavelet coefficients from wavelet bases with longer support than Haar are not node-autonomous---not only does the coefficient associated with $A$ depend on the observations within $A$ but on those in other (often but not always adjacent) nodes in $\T$ as well.

+Node-autonomy enables the posterior to be computed in a node-specific fashion, avoiding integration in the much larger space of RDPs.
+Consequently, exact inference can be completed in a computational complexity of the same scale as the total number of all potential nodes in RDPs, which is equal to $\prod_{i = 1}^m (2 n_i - 1) = O(2^m n)$.

 Next we lay out the general strategy for inference.
-We show through two theorems that generic inference recipes exist for two popular classes of Bayes wavelet regression models---(i) those that model each wavelet coefficient independently (Theorem~\ref{thm:independent_shrinkage}); and (ii) those that induce a hidden Markov model (HMM) for incorporating dependency among the wavelet coefficients (Theorem~\ref{thm:latent_state}).
+We show through two theorems that the marginal posterior of the RDP $\T$ is computable in analytically through a recursive algorithm that resembles Mallat's pyramid algorithm for two very popular classes of Bayes wavelet regression models---(i) those that model each wavelet coefficient independently given $\T$ (Theorem~\ref{thm:independent_shrinkage}); and (ii) those that induce a hidden Markov model (HMM) for incorporating dependency among the wavelet coefficients given $\T$ (Theorem~\ref{thm:latent_state}).

 \begin{thm} Suppose $\T \sim {\rm RRDP}(\blam)$ and given the Haar DWT under $\T$, one models the wavelet coefficients independently, i.e., $(w_{j,k},z_{j,k}) \ind p_{j,k}(w,z\,|\,\bphi)$ for all $(j,k)$, where $\bphi$ represents the hyperparameters of the Bayesian wavelet regression model.
 Then the marginal posterior of $\T$ is still an RRDP.
 Specifically, $\T\,|\,\by \sim {\rm RRDP}(\tilde{\blam})$ where the posterior selection probability mapping $\tilde{\blam}$ is given as